 The Helle basic series is new to North America, but I gather it has been sold in Europe for some time.
 The knives lack some of the elegance of the regular line, but retain all of the function.
 The handles are plain birch rather than curly birch.
 The shape of the handle is distinctively Scandinavian and works well with the draw cuts favored when using gloves or mittens.
 They are supplied with non-laminated blades of the fine Sandvik 12C27 stainless steel.
 The sheaths are neatly made of stout leather.

 The Fiskekniv is a basic fishing knife in the Norwegian style.
-It has a polished 6" blade that is narrow and thin, but quite stiff compared to the Finnish fishing knives.
-The handle is about 4 1/2".
-The price is only $67
+It has a polished 6" blade that is narrow and thin.
+The blade is about .087" thick at the base, and is quite stiff compared to the Finnish fishing knives.
+The handle is about 4 1/2". $84

 Speider means "Scout" in Norwegian, and this is the standard Norwegian scout knife.
 It has a simple drop point blade of non-laminated stainless steel, and a stamped double cross guard.
 The blade is 3 1/2", as is the handle, so this one would be best suited to someone with a small hand.
 The sheaths are stamped with the image of either a Girl Scout or a Boy Scout.
-Please specify your preference. $33
+Both styles now come with a dark brown sheath.
+Please specify your preference. $39

 Shipping and handling is $6 per order (not per item) anywhere in the US.
 Standard shipping is by Priority Mail, so please give me your mailing address, not your UPS address.
 The $6 doesn't actually cover the cost in many cases, but it's easy to calculate, and is my way of saying "thank you".

 Orders in New York State require sales tax.
 If you don't know the sales tax in your county, I can calculate it for you, but you should expect it to be added.
 This applies only to orders shipped to addresses within New York State.